 Eggplant, known in Europe as aubergine and brinjal in the world where the Indian culture has had an effect, is something of an acquired taste.
 It's used in Middle Eastern and the subcontinent cuisine extensively for it's subtle flavour and cholesterol-lowering properties.

-Baby brinjals are dynamite with garlic and chillies, but ratatouille is very benign and easy to cook as you can see at these
+Baby brinjals are dynamite with garlic and chillies, but ratatouille is very benign and easy to cook

 with plenty of added parsley.